-Most of the indicators are shown by age categories, generally children ages 0-15, adults 16-64, and adults 65 and older.
+Most of the indicators are shown by age categories, generally children ages 0 to15, adults ages 16 to 64, and adults 65 and older.
 Youth 17 and 18 years of age are often classified with adults because they are considered potential members of the labor force in many labor force statistics.
 Many of the risk factors, however, use published data that define “children” to include all individuals less than 18 years of age.

 Annual and Monthly Measures

 There are differences between monthly and annual observation of benefit receipt.
 The measures of annual recipiency (that is, any receipt over the course of a year) shown in Figure and Table SUM 1 are higher than the more traditional measures of recipiency in an average month, as shown in several other indicators.

 Note that annual measures are for calendar years except where explicitly noted as fiscal years.